-17 Crown Estate Area involved 23rd Annual Report 2020
+17 Crown Estate Area involved 25th Annual Report 2022

-18 Yorkshire and Humber RAWP and North East RAWP 2001 to 2009 and Crown Estates Marine Aggregates, Summary of Statistics 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020 iii) Secondary and recycled aggregate
+18 Yorkshire and Humber RAWP and North East RAWP 2001 to 2009 and Crown Estates Marine Aggregates, Summary of Statistics 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022

-40. In the past NYCC was the only MPA in the NY sub-region which had significant sources of secondary aggregate.
+- 39. Historically, there have been substantially greater landings in the North East Region than the Yorkshire and Humber Region.
+Landings in both regions have reduced substantially since 2007 in line with the trend in sales of land-won aggregate.
+Landings in the North East have increased since 2013 whereas landing in Yorkshire and Humber have reduced over 2014 and 2015 but increased slightly in 2016 and in subsequent years. - iii) Secondary and recycled aggregate - 40.
+In the past NYC was the only MPA in the NY sub-region which had significant sources of secondary aggregate.
 These were mainly in the form of ash from coal fired power stations at Drax and Eggborough and colliery spoil from Kellingley Colliery (although this site closed at the end of 2015).
 Both Drax and Eggborough power stations have moved away from using coal, to stop using coal completely so the suitable secondary aggregate will not be produced.
 Ash from a third coal-fired power station, Ferrybridge, is located just outside the Sub-region and disposed of the ash at a facility (Gale Common) inside the Sub-region but this power station has now closed.
 The graph below shows the trend in sales of ash and colliery spoil up to the end of 2014.
 Specific data on sales of recycled aggregate are not available.